sangupta/twist-lib/README.md

  * WindowSizeAware - helps with responsive page contruction
  * InfinteScroll - for the infinite scroll
+ * Bootstrap components

 ## Dependencies

 * React 16+
 * Adobe Twist

+## Hacking

+There are 2 branches in the project:

+* `master`: this includes the latest codebase
+* `typescript`: this has errors in typescript compilation as was unable to add new attributes to HTML tags that are supported via Adobe Twist.

 ## Versioning